QueenieCplusplus/SSCP_TroubleShoot/README.md

 * Parrallel Test

+   this test involves a significant cost to organization.

 * Full Interruption Test

    this is highly disruptive and may cause a great disaster once the process can not be returned to the original status after testing.